 - Insider Tip: Intermediates and beginners should take advantage of the Crest Express and Snake Creek Express.

 Salt Lake City Ski Resorts Comparison

-When you compare the four ski resorts that are best accessed from Salt Lake City, you can group them by canyon.
+When comparing the four ski resorts around Salt Lake City, you can group them by canyon.
 Alta/Snowbird is interlinked and located in the Little Cottonwood Canyon (LCC).
-Brighton and Solitude are also interlinked and located in the Big Cottonwood Canyon (BCC).
+Brighton and Solitude are also interconnected and located in the Big Cottonwood Canyon (BCC).

 Alta/Snowbird is better suited for experts, while Brighton/Solitude is better suited for intermediates.
 Of course, there is terrain at all of these resorts suited for any skier or rider level!
 All of the resorts are on the Ikon Pass, and the pass provides unlimited access to Solitude.
-Snowbird generally receives the most snow, but due to the proximity to each other if one receives snow so do the others.
+Snowbird generally receives the most snow, but due to the proximity, if one gets snow so do the others.

 - Brighton: Decent tree skiing.
 Best ski resort for families.
 Least on offer for experts.
 Laid-back atmosphere.

 - Solitude: Well-rounded amount of terrain.
 Nice little resort base area.
 Clunky lift layout.
 Great tree skiing and chutes.
 Quiet slopes.